Enjoy Happy Trails, the free monthly newsletter from Hiking For Her.

 The fastest way to a warm body is pulling on a hat.

-A female hiker should have a repertoire of hiking hats, and sleeping is no different than the trail: as conditions change, so should your hat.
+A female hiker should have a repertoire of hiking hats, and sleeping is no different than the trail.

 Over the years, here's what I've noticed works really well to fall (and stay) asleep in:

 Your options for this complete coverage of head and neck are fleece and merino wool, just as with your hat!

 During the day, use it to cushion and protect electronics inside your backpack.

-Or you can go streamlined, like this Smartwool clava.
+You can also go streamlined with this Smartwool Merino 250 clava.

 Not as versatile, but not as heavy, either.